meshplay/meshplay/docs/pages/guides/performance-management/meshplay-metrics.md

 ---
 layout: default
-title: Using Metrics in Meshery
+title: Using Metrics in Meshplay
-abstract: How to connect and use Prometheus and Grafana metrics in Meshery
+abstract: How to connect and use Prometheus and Grafana metrics in Meshplay
-permalink: guides/performance-management/meshery-metrics
+permalink: guides/performance-management/meshplay-metrics
 language: en
 type: guides
 category: performance
 ---

-## Connect and use metrics in Meshery
+## Connect and use metrics in Meshplay

-Meshery provides performance reports, including performance test results, node resource metrics etc. so that operators may easily understand the overhead of their service mesh's control plane and data plane in context of the overhead incurred on nodes running within the cluster.
-In order to generate performance test reports of service meshes and their workloads, Meshery uses Grafana and/or Prometheus as visualization and metrics systems, respectively.
-This guide outlines the requirements necessary for Meshery to connect to these systems.
+Meshplay provides performance reports, including performance test results, node resource metrics etc. so that operators may easily understand the overhead of their service mesh's control plane and data plane in context of the overhead incurred on nodes running within the cluster.
+In order to generate performance test reports of service meshes and their workloads, Meshplay uses Grafana and/or Prometheus as visualization and metrics systems, respectively.
+This guide outlines the requirements necessary for Meshplay to connect to these systems.
 The steps may vary depending upon the service mesh and its configuration.

-In order to pull in these environment metrics, you can also manually configure Meshery to connect with your existing Grafana and/or Prometheus instances through the Meshery dashboard.
-Once they have been loaded and are displayed on the screen, you may also perform an _ad-hoc_ test to check Meshery's connection status.
+In order to pull in these environment metrics, you can also manually configure Meshplay to connect with your existing Grafana and/or Prometheus instances through the Meshplay dashboard.
+Once they have been loaded and are displayed on the screen, you may also perform an _ad-hoc_ test to check Meshplay's connection status.

 <main>